msahrana/b9-a12-client/README.md

 Bullet Point:

-- Home page: The home page has a navbar, Banner, Welcome section, Contact Page, and Footer.
-On the contact page, you can find a button.
-If you click the button then you redirect a contact page.

-- Login Page: Here is a login page.

-- Register Page: On the register page you can sign up by name, photo, upazila, district, blood group, email, and password.
-After logging or registering your picture will be shown.
-If you click the picture, then will find the dashboard and blog section.

-- Blog: Blogs page, you can see a form.
-After full fill all fields, if you click the add blog button, the blog item is saved from the database and shows a toast.

-- Funding Page: Funding page, you can see a form section whose are loaded from database.
-After full fill all field, if you click payment button, you can see a payment stripe section.
-Here you cat see card number and others function.
-After full fill all field, if you click pay button some amount are pay and you can see a transactionId.
+- Funding Page: On the funding page, you can see a form section loaded from the database.
+After full fill all fields, if you click the payment button,  After full fill all field, if you click the pay button some amounts are paid and you can see a transaction.

-- Dashboard Section: In this site, there are three dashboard, such as admin dashboard, donor dashboard and volunteer dashboard.
-After click the dashboard, you can get your dashboard section.

-- Admin Dashboard: In this section, you can see a welcome message and three card.
-1st card show total user, 2nd card show total blood donation request number & 3rd card total funding.
-In this section you can found two part.
-Left side you got a menubar and right side you can see all data.
-In admin menu part, you can see All Users page, All Blood Donation Request Page, Content Management Page and Total Funding Page.

-- Volunteer Dashboard: In this section, you can see a welcome message and three card.
-1st card show total user, 2nd card show total blood donation request number & 3rd card total funding.
-In this section you can found two part.
-Left side you got a menubar and right side you can see all data.
-In volunteer menu part, you can see All Blood Donation Request Page, Content Management Page and Total Funding Page.
+- Admin Dashboard & Volunteer Dashboard: In this section, you can see a welcome message and three cards.
+In this section, you can find two parts.
+Left side you have a menubar and right side you can see all the data.

 - Donor Dashboard: In this section, you can see a welcome message and a table.
-In this table, you can get recipient name, recipient location, donation date, donation time, donation status, delete button edit button and view button.
-In this section you can found a pagination and a filtering section.
+In this table, you can get the recipient's name, recipient location, donation date, donation time, donation status, delete button edit button, and view button.
+In this section, you can find a pagination and a filtering section.

-- Profile Section: In Profile section you can found a page, here your role, name and email well be shown.

-- Donation Requests Section: In this section all donation request information is showing by card item.